 The narrow cobbled lanes are flanked by high white walls topped with tumbling flowers.
 The walls conceal carmens, a type of house unique to the Albayzin and comprising several buildings on different levels, set around courtyards where fruit, vegetables and flowers are grown.
 These houses were created not by the Moors, but by Christians who moved here at the beginning of the 17th century, following the expulsion of the Moriscos (Muslims baptised as Christians).

 The street pattern is however unmistakably Arab, with tiny alleys zigzagging up the hill, linked by steep flights of steps.
 Many streets are L-shaped, ending in closed gates which allow no more than a glimpse of voluptuous gardens.
-Intoxicating perfumes and sounds waft over the walls – honeysuckle, lemon and jasmine; tinkling water and plangent flamenco wails.
-Federico Garcia Lorca, who loved walking around the Albayzin, called it ‘this unique and evocative quarter’.
+Intoxicating perfumes and sounds waft over the walls – honeysuckle, lemon and jasmine; tinkling water and flamenco guitar.
+Federico Garcia Lorca, who loved walking around the Albayzin called it ‘this unique and evocative quarter’.
 It has changed a bit since his day, of course, but it is just as sensual today.